 Since 1918, Pitt’s School of Social Work has raised the standard of social work education by establishing a strong commitment to community engagement and inclusivity.
 Built on evidence-informed and culturally responsive practices, our MSW degree program equips students with the skills and knowledge needed to elevate their social work practice, influence social policies and enhance the quality of life for their community.

-Pitt’s MSW program is accredited by the Council on Social Work Education (CSWE), the accrediting association for all undergraduate and graduate schools of social work located in the United States.
+Pitt’s MSW program is accredited by the Council on Social Work Education (CSWE) Board of Accreditation, the accrediting association for all undergraduate and graduate schools of social work located in the United States.

 Pursue your Master of Social Work and be a part of the School of Social Work’s long-standing legacy of excellence.